 By Johnny Angel Martinez

-Photos by Claudia Meléndez Salinas
+Photos and video by Claudia Meléndez Salinas

 You never know how a single event can alter the course of your life.
 That’s the beauty of living in the present.
 Your past and future merge into the miraculous elixir that is life.
 Many strands, events, experiences and people intersect in these singular points to create a new you.

 That’s what happened to me in April of 2008, when I helped dozens of other men organize the first National Crime Victims’ Rights Week (NCVRW) held in a prison in Jamestown, California.

 I was not remorseful about my past crimes, nor had I developed much insight into myself.
 But I was around men who had.
 I saw in them an inner peace, gentleness, confidence, redemption and freedom that I wanted.
 So I followed them, listened, observed and challenged them, asking myself if this was real or just a facade.

 I was amazed at their integrity, maturity, responsibility and deep remorse.
 To see men who had murdered be so honest, open and vulnerable caused a paradigm shift in me.